34 Secret Car-Buying Tips Your Dealer Won’t Tell You

 If you want to test drive a bunch of models or need a lot of information…

 Don’t pull in on a weekend without an appointment.
 Come by on a Tuesday or Wednesday.
-(By the way, here’s the real reason cars have gas tanks on different sides.)
+Learn the real reason cars have gas tanks on different sides.

 Don’t believe all the stories you’ve heard about sleazy car dealers